MakieOrg/Makie.jl/docs/explanations/backends/wglmakie.md

 ## Output

-You can use JSServe and WGLMakie in Pluto, IJulia, Webpages and Documenter to create interactive apps and dashboards, serve them on live webpages, or export them to static HTML.
+You can use Bonito and WGLMakie in Pluto, IJulia, Webpages and Documenter to create interactive apps and dashboards, serve them on live webpages, or export them to static HTML.

 This tutorial will run through the different modes and what kind of limitations to expect.

 ### Page

-`Page()` can be used to reset the JSServe state needed for multipage output like it's the case for `Documenter` or the various notebooks (IJulia/Pluto/etc).
+`Page()` can be used to reset the Bonito state needed for multipage output like it's the case for `Documenter` or the various notebooks (IJulia/Pluto/etc).
 Previously, it was necessary to always insert and display the `Page` call in notebooks, but now the call to `Page()` is optional and doesn't need to be displayed.
 What it does is purely reset the state for a new multi-page output, which is usually the case for `Documenter`, which creates multiple pages in one Julia session, or you can use it to reset the state in notebooks, e.g. after a page reload.
 `Page(exportable=true, offline=true)` can be used to force inlining all data & js dependencies, so that everything can be loaded in a single HTML object without a running Julia process.
 The defaults should already be chosen this way for e.g. Documenter, so this should mostly be used for e.g. `Pluto` offline export (which is currently not fully supported, but should be soon).